 A brand “personality” is what creates an emotional connection with consumers.
 Take what your revamped brand is all about and communicate that through visuals and messaging across all channels.
 Your brand personality has to be as recognizable as a buyer’s best friend.

 This trend is beneficial to eCommerce because of the growing consumer preference to buy directly from manufacturers.
-In fact, 55% of consumers prefer to buy directly from brands, and almost always because of the brand personality they’ve come to know and like.
+55% of consumers prefer to buy directly from brands, and almost always because of the brand personality they’ve come to know and like.
 In a world of near-infinite options, buying decisions are just easier when someone you know, like, and trust is making the offer.

 Consumers get more efficient service connecting directly with brands, too, which reduces buyer friction.
 They also get better and more personalized content.
 After all, the average number of touchpoints a consumer has before hitting that “buy” button today is almost three.
-Consumers are consuming more content, which translates to sales when there’s a recognizable brand personality behind it.
+Consumers consume more content, which translates to sales when there’s a recognizable brand personality behind it.

 - You enhance your customer support.